 Orchard Field to O’Hare International

 On July 1, 1949, the airport was renamed ‘O’Hare International’ after naval aviator Edward “Butch” O’Hare.
-In September that year, the site hosted the National Air Fair, attended by over 200,000 people.
+In September of that year, the site hosted the National Air Fair, attended by over 200,000 people.

 Airlines were initially reluctant to move their operations to ORD from neighboring Chicago Midway (MDW) and growth was slow.
 MDW however had no room for expansion.
 With its short runways, the arrival of the Boeing 707 and Douglas DC-8 in 1959 meant that airlines had no choice but to transfer to the new facility.